 Introduction to Research (and Creative Scholarship) Opportunities (I.N.T.R.O.)

 This two-semester program is designed to introduce students from all disciplines to academic research and creative scholarship in their discipline.
 The first semester, students take a 1 credit Introduction to Research course.
-If they choose to continue into research and creative scholarship after completing the course, students participate in another semester of programming, such as workshops, seminars, and one-on-one support as they work with a faculty mentor and begin their research journey!
+If students choose to continue into research and creative scholarship after completing the course, students will participate in another semester of programming (I.N.T.R.O. – 2) as they work with/look for a faculty mentor and begin their research journeys.
+This programming includes workshops, seminars, peer support, and one-on-one faculty advising.

 Summer Research Academy (SRA)